Mailbag: Too quick to crown Browns? Giants fans get punked?

 This week on the "Around The NFL Podcast," I said the Broncos have the widest range of believable outcomes of any AFC team in 2019.
 Joe Flacco's arrival is the No. 1 reason for that.
 If Flacco can stay healthy and productive, the Broncos have enough talent on both sides of the ball to play football in January.
 But if Flacco can't turn back the clock?
 Drew Lock will likely find his way into the lineup before Halloween, at which point things could take an ugly turn.
 An 11-5 record wouldn't stun me with this Broncos team and 5-11 would make total sense, too.
 Like I said, a wide range!

 As for Flacco starts?
-If I were a man who worked in the desert professionally figuring out these things, I'd set Flacco 2019 starts at 11.5.
+If I were a man who worked in the desert professionally figuring out these things, I'd set the O/U for Flacco 2019 starts at 11.5.

 How much longer does Carolina put up with Cam Newton as QB before finding a franchise talent at the position?â Princess Chloe (She/Her) (@SimulatedChloe) May 1, 2019